Solar vs Lunar Timekeeping

 Introduction

-Solar and lunar calendars are often discussed as if they are interchangeable.
+Solar and lunar calendars are often discussed as though they are interchangeable.

 They are not.

-Each system serves a different function, governed by a different astronomical reference.
+Each system is governed by a different astronomical reference and serves a different structural function.

-Understanding the structural difference between solar timekeeping and lunar timekeeping is essential for clarity—particularly when evaluating alignment-based systems.
+Understanding the distinction between solar timekeeping and lunar timekeeping is essential when evaluating alignment-based frameworks such as the Solar Path.

 Solar Timekeeping: Rhythm and Season